 Barry J. Nace

-In his pursuit of justice Mr. Nace has tried and developed scores of groundbreaking cases throughout the country at every level of the court system.
-He is admitted to more than a dozen Bars, including the U.S. Supreme Court.
+In his pursuit of justice Mr. Nace tried and developed scores of groundbreaking cases throughout the country at every level of the court system.
+He was admitted to more than a dozen Bars, including the U.S. Supreme Court.
 One of his cases, Daubert v.
 Merrell Dow Pharmaceuticals, Inc., in which the Supreme Court eased the standard for the admissibility of expert testimony, has generated more than 100 articles, newsletters, and websites devoted to an ongoing discussion of this landmark decision.

-Mr. Nace’s private practice is enriched by his commitment to advancing justice for individuals in the profession at large.
-He served as president of the Association of Trial Lawyers of America (ATLA), the largest and most prestigious trial bar in the world.
-His many other posts at ATLA have included chairman of the ATLA PAC, which lobbies to promote justice and fairness for injured persons.
-Nace has also served twice as president of the Trial Lawyers Association of Metropolitan Washington, D.C.
-He has been elected by his peers as a member of the International Academy of Trial Lawyers, the National Board of Legal Specialty Certification, of which he has recently served as president, and the Board of the Public Justice Foundation, of which he is a founding member.
-Mr. Nace has also been elected to the prestigious American Law Institute and has been elevated to the highest rank o fAdvocate with the American Board of Trial Advocates.
+Mr. Nace’s private practice was enriched by his commitment to advancing justice for individuals in the profession at large.
+He served as president of the American Association for Justice (formerly the Association of Trial Lawyers of America), the largest and most prestigious trial bar in the world.
+His many other posts at AAJ included Chair of the AAJ PAC, which lobbies to promote justice and fairness for injured persons.
+In 2020, Mr. Nace received AAJ’s Leonard M. Ring Champion of Justice Award.
+The award recognizes an AAJ member of at least 10 years who epitomizes “outstanding integrity and overall character and has demonstrated Leonard Ring’s devotion to human and civil rights.”
+Mr. Nace had also served twice as president of the TLA-DC.
+He had been elected by his peers as a member of the International Academy of Trial Lawyers, and to the National Board of Trial Advocacy, of which he had served as president.
+Mr. Nace formerly served on the Board of the Public Justice Foundation, of which he was a founding member.
+Mr. Nace was also elected to the prestigious American Law Institute, where he achieved Life Member status, and was elevated to the highest rank of Advocate with the American Board of Trial Advocates.